-Symbol Meaning L ALARM_SYMBOL This alarm symbol appears when the instrument is in an alarm state.
-If the symbol flashes, this indicates a warning.
-5 LOCK_SYMBOL This lock symbol appears when the instrument is locked, i.e. if no input is possible. \$ COM_SYMBOL This communication symbol appears when a data transmission via e.g. HART, PROFIBUS PA or FOUNDATION Fieldbus is in progress.
-SIMULATION_SWITCH_ENABLE This communication symbol appears when simulation in FOUNDATION Fieldbus is enabled via the DIP switch.
+Symbol Meaning L. ALARM_SYMBOL This alarm symbol appears when the instrument is in an alarm state.
+If the symbol flashes, this indicates a warning. £ LOCK_SYMBOL This lock symbol appears when the instrument is locked, i.e. if no input is possible. \$ COM_SYMBOL This communication symbol appears when a data transmission via e.g. HART, PROFIBUS PA or FOUNDATION Fieldbus is in progress.